 Property documents: what lenders usually want to see

 The property is the security, so this is where bridging underwriting typically spends the most time.
 A clean, complete property pack can materially speed up the process.
-The documents required depend on whether you are buying or refinancing, so all three categories below are worth reviewing.
+The documents required depend on whether the loan is for a purchase or a refinance, so all three categories below are worth reviewing.

 Document type 4